larryhastings/correlate/README.md

 Modifiers like weights are ignored when computing `score_ratio_bonus`.

-### Choosing Which Matches To Keep: The "Greedy Algorith" And The "Match Boiler"
+### Choosing Which Matches To Keep: The "Greedy Algorithm" And The "Match Boiler"

 Here's the abstract problem: if you're presented with a list of match objects called `matches`,